BabylonJS/Extensions/TowerOfBabel/README.md

 ```
 cloneSkeleton is an optional argument.
 When `true`, it also clones the skeleton from the source.
 It has no meaning unless the mesh class has an armature.

-If there are multiple exports with class factories in them, the Tower of Babel runtime can assist with grouping factories together, so you can specify both the modulename and mesh class as strings.
+If there are multiple exports with class factories in them, the optional Tower of Babel runtime can assist with grouping factories together, so you can specify both the modulename and mesh class as strings.
 The Dialog extension uses this so Letter meshes can specified as:

 ```typescript
 //get a W mesh from the Font2D module TOWER_OF_BABEL.MeshFactory.instance("Font2D", "W")
 ```
- A factory, once instanced, must be pushed onto the array of factories like:
+ To use the runtime, A factory, once instanced, must be pushed onto the array of factories like:

 ```typescript
 TOWER_OF_BABEL.MeshFactory.MODULES.push(new Font2D.MeshFactory(scene));